YeliseyKlimenko/airbus-ship-detection/README.md

 ## Model Info

 Basic U-Net using keras.
 Takes 128x128 images as an input (working with the original 768x768 images would take way too much time).
 I was considering using a pre-trained model, but decided to build one from the ground up and train it from scratch just to see how it goes.
 Training was done using only the images containing 1 or more ships, in batches of 100 over 2 epochs.
 Yes, not a lot of epochs - each one was taking over 3 hrs to process, but at least it's better than 1.

+Note: the tensorboard logs only show 1 epoch, so they aren't very descriptive